citation-file-format/citation-file-format/.github/PULL_REQUEST_TEMPLATE.md

 **Review checklist**

-- [ ] Please check if all changes are recorded in `CHANGELOG.md` and adapt if neccesary.
+- [ ] Please check if all changes are recorded in `CHANGELOG.md` and adapt if necessary.
 - [ ] Please run tests locally.
 <!--
 CONTRIBUTORS: Please replace <do other things> in the snippet below